Tracking real-time conversation on Twitter to gain insights into marijuana use

 Insights on Twitter Communities Formed by Cannabis Dispensaries

-In a recent study that illustrates the power of CannabisConvo, we investigated how California cannabis dispensaries form their own communities, share information about use, and market their retail products using Twitter.
+In a recent study that illustrated the power of CannabisConvo, we investigated how California cannabis dispensaries form their own communities, share information about use, and market their retail products using Twitter.
 A sample of 125 dispensaries from the Bay Area and Greater Los Angeles were organized into several communities based upon their shared followers.

 Beyond Cannabis Tracking